-Do you have a poor posture, suffer general body aches and pains, have a weak core strength, and or non-specific low back pain.
+Do you have a poor posture, general body aches and pains, have a weak core strength or suffer with non-specific low back pain?...

-Pilates exercise can help to address and to manage all these imbalances by teaching you, body awareness, creating length and space through your spine, specific targeting of different muscle groups and building general body and core strength.
+Pilates exercise can help address and to manage these body imbalances by teaching you, body awareness, creating length and space through your spine, specific targeting of different muscle groups and building general body and core strength.

-Allows an instructor to view a client within the symmetrical framework which identifies alignment imbalances.
-Reformer exercise offers all the great benefits of Pilates including overall strength, flexibility, coordination, and balance.
+The Reformer allows an instructor to view a client within its symmetrical framework which identifies alignment imbalances.
+Reformer exercise offers all the great benefits of Pilates including overall strength, flexibility, coordination and balance.

 The reformer is large enough to accommodate full-range motion which is wonderful for increasing flexibility while building strength.
 It invites the length we want to create in the body and it trains the body to sustain that length.
 Pushing and pulling with legs or arms against the resistance of the springs, carriage, and body weight is generally strength building.
 When the springs are on a lighter setting however some exercises are more challenging for the core because it has to work harder to control and stabilize the movement.

 The exercises provide enough resistance and movement variety to help build strong bones and also with certain exercises providing opportunities for eccentric muscle contraction work, this is when a muscle lengthens as it resists a force.
 The reformer is a set-up for eccentric contraction which is one of the keys to achieving long, strong muscles without bulk that Pilates is known for.

 The stronger core the better the balance, posture, and overall well-being.
 Exercising with the reformer is possible for anyone, at any level of fitness.